 Premium Hardwood Mulch

 Premium hardwood mulch is a mixture of bark mulch and hardwoods.
-Because of the hardwoods used in the blend, premium mulch is usually ground more than once and then screened to remove sticks, stones, and other large wood pieces.
+Because of the hardwoods used in the blend, premium mulch is usually ground more than once before it is screened to remove sticks, stones, and other large wood pieces.

-Color-dyed mulch is mulch with added color to give the mulch a distinct and long-lasting color.
+Color-dyed mulch has color added to it to give the mulch a distinct and long-lasting hue.

 If you want a color other than the traditional dark brown color of natural mulch, then color-dyed mulch is a good alternative.

-Each of these colors brings a different aesthetic to a flower bed, and they keep their color longer.
+Each of these colors brings a different aesthetic to a flower bed, and color-dyed mulch keeps its color longer.
 For example, if you like the natural brown look but want it to remain longer, then you may want to purchase brown-dyed mulch.

 Playground mulch is one of the coarser wood mulch blends available.
 While it does contain some bark mulch, it is composed primarily of larger pieces of hardwood.

-Playground mulch is not ground to be as fine as bark or premium hardwood mulch, and the result is larger pieces of hardwood.
+Playground mulch is not ground as fine as bark or premium hardwood mulch, and the result is larger pieces of hardwood.

-This results in a cheaper mulch, making playground mulch an excellent mulch to use in large areas, such as playgrounds, parks, picnic areas, etc.
+This results in a cheaper mulch, making playground mulch a cost-effective option to use in large areas, such as playgrounds, parks, picnic areas, etc.

-Rubber mulch is an alternative to natural tree and bark mulch.
+Rubber mulch is an alternative to natural wood and bark mulch.
 Rubber mulch is made by grinding rubber tires and products into small fragments.
-It provides a softer surface and is ideal for playground equipment like swings, slides, and playsets.
+It provides a softer surface and makes an ideal surface for playground equipment like swings, slides, and playsets.

 Because it doesn’t deteriorate, rubber mulch is long-lasting and does not need to be replenished on an annual or regular basis.